 Widest Geographic Coverage

-This is our second marketplace site or broker.
-Motorhome Republic has the best coverage of pickup locations that we reviewed.
+The second marketplace broker on our list, Motorhome Republic has the widest pickup location coverage of all we reviewed.

-The issues here, the good and the bad, are very similar to Camper Travel Bookings.
-Yes, you get an extensive selection of rentals.
+The good and the bad with this company are virtually the same as with Camper Travel Bookings.
+Yes, you get an extensive selection of vehicle rentals.
 Yes, there is the best geographic coverage.
-And yes, you can compare and contrast a vast range of RV rentals to see which best fits your needs and your pocket.
+And yes, you can compare and contrast a vast range of RVs to see which best fits your needs and your pocket.

 On the downside, we have the additional costs and charges levied.
-It’s well worth reading the small print on any contract to what you or they are liable for if there is a problem with the end renter.
-If your RV isn’t up to scratch, who is responsible for sorting it out?
+It’s well worth reading the small print to find out who is liable for any issues.
+If your recreational vehicle isn’t up to scratch, who is responsible for sorting it out?

-It’s never a good way to start a vacation playing blame tennis over the phone or the internet.
 Do your research and make sure you know what you are getting, from who, and who is responsible.
-If you do, then they can be an excellent, hassle-free way to get precisely what you want.
+It’s never a good way to start a vacation by playing blame tennis over the phone or internet.
+If you do your homework then they can be an excellent, hassle-free way to get precisely what you want.